jaipandya/SublimeTutor/tutorial/chapter_5_1.md

 2. Search for the term `phone` in this document
 3. Cycle through all the occurrences using `F3`, press this multiple times until you get comfortable with this command.
-4. Cycle in the opposite order using `Alt + F3`, press this multiple times until you get comfortable with this command.
+4. Cycle in the opposite order using `Shift + F3`, press this multiple times until you get comfortable with this command.
 5. Now press `Alt + F3` to find all the instances of `phone` and enter `multiple selection` mode described in earlier module.